-We had a great time with many, many innkeepers, both Acorn IS and NON-Acorn IS customers alike, on our FFA (Free For All) Webinar yesterday!
+We had a great time with many, many innkeepers, both Acorn Marketing and NON-Acorn Marketing customers alike, on our FFA (Free For All) Webinar yesterday!
 Here are a few comments from the session:

 “…Very well done”

 “Thanks so much.
 I will highly recommend your webinars.”

 “I fully enjoyed the content and so appreciate Lisa sharing her knowledge.”

 One question that continues to come up on these Webinars is what is the best Blogging Product?
 WordPress or Blogger?
 The attendees on the call have learned and now know that either “TOOL” (WordPress or Blogger) will work properly as long as it’s...

 A) installed correctly for SEO (Search Engine Optimization)